 Up to one-third of women experience pelvic organ prolapse at some point in their life.
 Expert urogynecologist Dionysios Veronikis, MD, offers diagnosis and treatment for this uncomfortable condition that affects your quality of life.
 At the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, women can find relief from pelvic organ prolapse.
 Call the office or book online today if you have symptoms that need evaluation.

 When an organ in your pelvis drops from its normal position, it’s prolapsed.
 You have muscles in your pelvic floor that create a hammock-like support for all your pelvic organs.

 When these muscles grow weak or suffer injury, they fail to hold up your organs as they should.
 You may experience prolapse due to childbirth, surgery, aging, or menopause.
 Pressure on your abdomen from chronic constipation or obesity can also contribute to pelvic organ prolapse.

 Any organ in your pelvic area can prolapse.
 These include the:

 With prolapse, the organs drop into the vagina, creating pressure or visible organ tissue.

 Prolapse symptoms vary from mild to severe, depending on the degree of your condition.
 In mild cases, you may experience no symptoms at all.
 If you have a more severe case, you may experience the following:

 The symptoms you experience are often dependent on which organ prolapsed.

-Dr. Khan identifies prolapse during a physical exam.
+Dr. Veronikis identifies prolapse during a physical exam.
 If you come in with symptoms suggesting prolapse, she’ll run imaging tests such as ultrasound to identify prolapsed organs.
 Your medical history also informs your diagnosis.

 Some women benefit from a pessary to support drooping organs.
 This removable device is placed inside your vagina.